![]() |

 A) except in the case of a taxpayer described in subsection (b)(3)(B), the credit against any State tax liability may not extend beyond 10 taxable years after the project is first approved and may not extend beyond the expiration of the Agreement;

-B) in the case of a taxpayer certified by the Department of Commerce and Community Affairs under the Corporate Headquarters Relocation Act, the credit may not extend beyond 15 taxable years and may not extend beyond the expiration of the Agreement; provided, that such taxpayer may not claim for any tax year during such period more than 60% of the credit otherwise allowed for such tax year under the EDGETCA (EDGETCA Section 5-45);
+B) in the case of a taxpayer certified by the Department of Commerce and Economic Opportunity under the Corporate Headquarters Relocation Act, the credit may not extend beyond 15 taxable years and may not extend beyond the expiration of the Agreement; provided, that the taxpayer may not claim for any tax year during that period more than 60% of the credit otherwise allowed for that tax year under the EDGETCA (see EDGETCA Section 5-45);

 C) a credit earned within the applicable period specified in subsection (b)(3)(A) or (B) may be carried forward beyond that period pursuant to IITA Section 211(4).